leenalqu/WordBattle/README.md

 Signatures
-We confirm these contributions accurately represent our work on Word Clash.
+We confirm these contributions accurately represent our work on Word Battle.

 Raghad Aljubran 🖋️
 Hasan Alwazzan 🖋️